Robert reads Treble Clef and Nashville Numbers

 National Anthem with Harmonica for Phoenix RoadRunners Hockey Game

-The Beatles’ “I Should Have Known Better” was on KROY AM radio and I learned the opening riff.
+The Beatles’ “I Should Have Known Better” was on KROY AM radio in Sacramento, California, and I learned the opening riff.
 That was all I knew, so I played it over, and over, and over...

 By the time I reached the ever-so-cool age of 16 at Sacramento High School, I had inherited a Hohner 64 Chromonica.
 Winning a spot in the variety show I played “Ruby” (from the 1952 film Ruby Gentry), accompanied by school band mates on drums, bass, and piano.